Edward-Chen03/Stack-Overflow/README.md

 Make sure the following packages are installed in the client directory: axios

 Make sure mongo is running as a background service (this project uses MongoDB Community Server which can be installed here https://www.mongodb.com/docs/manual/administration/install-community/).
-Mongo can be ran in the terminal as mongod which will establish a connection to the database
+Mongo can be ran in the terminal as mongod which will start the background service.
+(Please ensure that this terminal remains open)

 To create an admin user you can enter the following while in the server directory terminal: node init.js username password mongodb://127.0.0.1:27017/fake_so